braintree/runbook/README.md

 * **Noop and Auto Modes** - Runbooks can be executed in noop mode.
 This allows you to see what a runbook will do before it executes.
 Runbooks can be run in auto mode to eliminate the need for human interaction.
 * **Execution Lifecycle Hooks** - Runbook provides before, after, around hooks to augment its execution behavior.
 * **Tmux Integration** - Runbook integrates with [tmux](https://github.com/tmux/tmux).
 You can define terminal pane layouts and send commands to terminal panes.
+* **Generators** - Runbook provides commands to generate runbooks, extensions, and runbook projects.
+You can define your own generators for easy, customized runbook creation.
 * **Extendable DSL** - Runbook's DSL is designed to be extendable.
 You can extend its DSL to add your own behavior.

 ## Use Cases